adaanene/Client_Server_Architechture_with_MySQL/project_5.md

     ` sudo apt upgrade`

-4. On the  **mysql server** install MySQL Server Software and run the Security script following these steps:
+4. On **mysql server** :

-    - install the package: `sudo apt-get install mysql-server`
+    - install mysql server: `sudo apt-get install mysql-server`

     - confirm installation: `mysql --version` or `mysql -v`

-    - if it does not start automatically, run the security script to set up a password for the root user:
+    - run the security script to set up a password for the root user:

         - login to MySQL with ` sudo mysql`